CodeGoat-dev/SecureMe/readme.md

    - The keypad locked indicator will sound with different tones when the keypad is locked and unlocked.

 5. **Switching Alarm Modes**
-   - You can switch alarm modes if you have registered a **Pushover** API key via the web interface.
+   - You can switch alarm modes if you have registered a **Pushover** app token and API key via the web interface.
    - Press the **A** key to unlock the keypad.
    - Press the **B** key to switch alarm modes.
    - Type your security code **default 0000** and press **hash**.